Frances Slocum State Forest

 Frances Slocum State Forest is 516 acres of natural land managed by the Indiana Department of Natural Resources.
-Some activities at Frances Slocum State Forest include hiking, fishing, hunting and horseback riding trails.

 Location

 Located near Kokomo, Peru and Wabash, in Miami County, Indiana.
-Some nearby attractions include the Frances Slocum State Park, Mississinewa Reservoir, Asherwood Nature Preserve and Salmonie River State Forest.
+Some nearby attractions include the Mississinewa Reservoir, Asherwood Nature Preserve and Salmonie River State Forest.

 Roughly triangular, the park runs beside the Mississinewa River.
 Frances Slocum has 516 acres.

-Indiana State Forests

-Frances Slocum State Forest is one of 15 state forests managed by Indiana DNR.
-Most state forests in Indiana were founded because the land was too rugged to farm on.
-In some cases they are used to conserve Indiana's woodlands.

-The first forest to be established was 1903 which was Clark State Forest.
-With the hope that tree regrowth could be seen in the park.
-Now today with the addition of 14 more State Forests there is over 58.4 million trees.

-Petition to State Forest
+Petition to state forest

-In 2019 a group called Friends of Salamonie Forest where they asked for the Indiana Natural Resources Commission to designate the Frances Slocum State Forest as a State Park along with Salamonie Forest.
-The petition, which received over 850 signatures, argued that turning these areas into State Parks would establish old forests, increase wildlife diversity and allow more visitors to the northeast Indiana.
-Another big aspect of the petition was that it would stop the logging plans being established.
-In addition the group is calling for better trails.
-To stop erosion that has started to occur through the forests.
+In 2019 a group called Friends of Salamonie Forest asked for the Indiana Natural Resources Commission to designate the Frances Slocum State Forest as a state park along with Salamonie Forest.
+The petition, which received over 850 signatures, argued that turning these areas into state parks would establish old forests, increase wildlife diversity and bring more visitors to northeast Indiana.
+Another main point of the petition was that it would stop logging plans from being enacted.
+In addition, the group called for better trails, to stop erosion that has started to occur through the forests.

-At that time Huntington Mayor Brooks Fetter made the claim, "We want an extension to give us here in northeast Indiana an opportunity to see what can be done to save these trees and save these parks for ourselves and for our posterity."
+At the time Huntington Mayor Brooks Fetter stated, "We want an extension to give us here in northeast Indiana an opportunity to see what can be done to save these trees and save these parks for ourselves and for our posterity."

 People who opposed the petition said that it would limit recreational activities taking place at the park.
 They also said that the logging that is being proposed would not hurt the natural environment.

-The commission unanimously voted to deny all parts of the petition.
-Rendering Frances Slocum State Forest a place where logging, hunting and fishing can take place.
+The commission unanimously voted to deny all parts of the petition, keeping Frances Slocum State Forest a place where logging, hunting and fishing can take place.